navcoin/navcoin-org/content/community-fund/index.md

   itemThreeText="Do you need other skills to bring your project to life?
 Use NavCoin’s social channels and the NavCollab website to find community members who can help you complete your project."

   itemFourTitle="Step 4 - Submit your proposal."
   itemFourText="Complete the proposal form, including a link to your project page.<br><br>To complete the process, you will need to pay a proposal fee.
 If the fund has only a small amount of NAV left, then the projects that pay the highest fees to the network will be accepted first.
-A fee is necessary to stop people submitting poorly thought out proposals."
+A fee is necessary to stop people submitting poorly thought out&nbsp;proposals."

   itemFiveTitle="Step 5 - Promote your project to stakers."
   itemFiveText="Once you’ve submitted your proposal, promote your project using the community channels.
 Communicate why you think it’s worth funding what benefits will it bring?
-Why should the community support it?"
+Why should the community support&nbsp;it?"

   itemSixTitle="Step 6 - Voting begins."
   itemSixText="To be eligible to vote you must be staking NavCoin.
 Each voting period lasts 20,000 blocks (roughly 7 days).<br><br><ul><li>The minimum participation rate of stakers needs to be 50%</li><br><li>Of that 50%, a proposal must receive 75% ‘yes’ votes to be accepted</li><br><li>67.5% ‘no’ votes will result in it being rejected.</li><br><li>Proposals that don't met the 50% participation rate after 6 block periods will timeout and need to be resubmitted."

   itemSevenTitle="Step 7 - Begin the work."
-  itemSevenText="Start work and do your best to stick to your timeline.<br><br>Keep the community updated with how things are progressing in your project.
-It’s ok to ask for help along the way."
+  itemSevenText="Start work and do your best to stick to your&nbsp;timeline.<br><br>Keep the community updated with how things are progressing in your project.
+It’s ok to ask for help along the&nbsp;way."

   itemEightTitle="Step 8 - Apply for payment."
   itemEightText="Once your project is complete you can apply for payment from the Community Fund.
-If there are clear milestones in your proposal you can apply to receive payments at scheduled points in the timeline.<br><br>Payment is subject to a second consensus vote among NavCoin stakers.
-There must be a 50% minimum participation, with 50% ‘yes’ vote to be paid and 50% ‘no’ for payment to be rejected.<br><br>Note that you will need to submit your payment request before the project expiration date (which you set when you create your proposal - so make sure to include some buffer)."
+If there are clear milestones in your proposal you can apply to receive payments at scheduled points in the&nbsp;timeline.<br><br>Payment is subject to a second consensus vote among NavCoin stakers.
+There must be a 50% minimum participation, with 50% ‘yes’ vote to be paid and 50% ‘no’ for payment to be&nbsp;rejected.<br><br>Note that you will need to submit your payment request before the project expiration date (which you set when you create your proposal - so make sure to include some&nbsp;buffer)."
 >}}